Tokyo Gas to start methanation pilot programme by end-March

-YOKOHAMA, Japan July 7 (Reuters) - Tokyo Gas Co Ltd (9531.T), Japan's biggest city gas supplier, said on Wednesday it would start a demonstration test of methanation, a technology to help decarbonise city gas, in Japan by the end of next March.
+YOKOHAMA, Japan (Reuters) - Tokyo Gas Co Ltd, Japan’s biggest city gas supplier, said on Wednesday it would start a demonstration test of methanation, a technology to help decarbonise city gas, in Japan by the end of next March.

 Methanation converts hydrogen and carbon dioxide (CO2) into synthesized methane, an alternative of the main component in natural gas, and it is considered a way of using CO2 as a raw material that could help the company achieve carbon neutrality in 2050, it said.